This post may contain affiliate links which won’t change your price but will share some commission.

 You can eat these cookies plain or decorate them with whatever icing you like.
 I’m including a simple maple frosting recipe here.
 If you want to color the frosting, I recommend avoiding artificial food coloring.
 Derived from petroleum, artificial food dyes have been linked to long-term health problems and hyperactivity.

 Maple Sugar Cookies

 For the cookies

-- 1 1/4 cups white whole wheat flour or gluten-free flour
+- 1 1/4 cups gluten-free flour or white whole wheat flour

 - 1/2 tsp. baking powder